arumanyam/devflow/README.md

 An AI-orchestrated release/PR coordinator.
 Syncs GitHub issues and pull requests into a local database, uses Claude to summarize PR diffs and flag risk, and posts notifications to Slack — with a small dashboard to view it all.
 Built with NestJS + Prisma + SQLite.
-No Docker required.

 ## Architecture